JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](/img/bspaexchange.png)
 *Notting Hill's "The Exchange" - 205 unit Bermondsey Spa redevelopment*

 We raised the issue of the Bermondsey Spa tenure switch and S106 compliance monitoring during the Aylesbury estate CPO public inquiry in April/May 2015.
-We were assured by the Council that it had robust compliance monitoring procedures in place and there was no chance of Notting Hill pulling the same trick on the Aylesbury estate.
+We were assured by the Council that it had robust compliance monitoring procedures in place and there was no possibility of Notting Hill pulling the same trick with its redevelopment of the Aylesbury estate.

 ![](/img/CPO_ExplanatoryNote12May2015.png)
 *[Inquiry document 27](http://crappistmartin.github.io/images/CPO_ExplanatoryNote12May2015.pdf) - evidence submitted by the Council to the CPO public inquiry, 12/05/2015*

 The Council submitted evidence to the inquiry, claiming that it has robust procedures in place and that it monitored compliance of S106 affordable housing provision every 12-18 months.
-However, having refused to provide further details of its monitoring procedures, we were unconvinced and decided to undertake some further investigation.
+However, having refused to provide further details of its monitoring procedures, we were unconvinced and decided to undertake further investigation.

 By cross-checking planning committee reports, section 106 agreements, Land Registry information, the [GLA affordable housing outturn dataset](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3) and [CORE lettings data](https://core.communities.gov.uk/), we managed to compile a long (but by no means exhaustive) [list](http://35percent.org/img/section106_tenure_breaches.pdf) of breaches in tenure provision.
 Here are a few of the instances we found: